 Divide the Garage into Separate Zones

 If your garage needs to be a multi-purpose area, mark out separate zones.
 For example, you might need space to park your car, but you also need storage for tools.
 You can use the end of the garage as a tool zone but mark the walls in a different colour, so you know where to stop the car.
-Paint is useful in this regard.
+Paint is useful in this regard. check out this blog from a garage door repair company

 With a fully-functional garage space, your life will be much easier!